Canal Zone Schools

 Balboa High School

 Originally, Balboa High School was housed in the building that later became Balboa Elementary School.
 The iconic Balboa High School building was not erected until 1942.
-What are your memories of Balboa High School?

 -